UTCS-ML-course/utcs-ml-course.github.io/info/calendar.md

 # Course Calendar

 Some quick notes:
-- TA office hours will be posted soon.
+- Office hours are tentative at the moment, may change in future
 - In a nominal week, we have two lectures (each covers different material)

 <!-- {% for schedule in site.schedules %}